 Introduction to Kingsville, Texas

 Kingsville, Texas, in Kleberg county, is 34 miles SW of Corpus Christi, Texas.
-The city contains a population of approximately 25,575.

 The original townsite of Kingsville was established in 1904 on land donated by Henrietta King.
 She played an important role in developing the area into a center for agriculture, banking, and oil in the Southern Region of Texas.
 A number of Baptist, Episcopal, and Catholic churches, as well as the first building of Texas A&M University-Kingsville, were established on land donated by her.
 The original townsite is presently located within King Ranch.